Monster World IV: Legacy

 Monster World IV was included as one of the 42 games on the Sega Genesis Mini.
 In August 2020, a full 3D remake of Monster World IV, titled Wonder Boy: Asha in Monster World, was announced.
 The game, which features 3D graphics, gameplay enhancements, new modes, and voice acting, was developed by Artdink for PlayStation 4, Nintendo Switch, and PC via Steam.
 It was released in May 2021 for Switch and PlayStation 4, and in June 2021 for PC, published by ININ Games in the West and G Choice in Japan.
-In July 2025, Bliss Brain also released the game worldwide for PlayStation 5, Xbox Series X/S ans PC via Microsoft Store.
+In July 2025, Bliss Brain also released the game worldwide for PlayStation 5, Xbox Series X/S and PC via Microsoft Store.